ludicast/ice/README.markdown

 * Doesn't have a rich set of support libraries like what javascript brings to the table

 Note that we're still big fans of Liquid.
 In fact, we call this project "Ice" as a tribute (extending the metaphor, we use "Cubes" where they have "Drops").

+In addition, our ice_view.rb file is almost directly ripped out of the liquid project.

 ## Installation